 I am a reluctant solicitor.
 I still have not made up my mind what I really want to do when I grow up - even though I have found my 40 or so years in the law constantly fascinating and not a little terrifying!

 I practise in England.
 Solicitors are not usually considered to be very exciting people.
 But back in the 1980s I hit on the idea that even life in a solicitor's office might be interesting to somebody, so I started to jot down my experiences.
-The outcome was a series of (mainly) lighthearted articles in Solicitors Journal (where I have a regular back page column and have to date published more than 300 articles - well over half the length of "War and Peace") and other legal and non-legal publications elsewhere.
-The things I write are read mostly by lawyers in England.
+The outcome has been a series of (mainly) lighthearted articles in Solicitors Journal (where I have a regular back page column and have to date published more than 300 articles - well over half the length of "War and Peace") and other legal and non-legal publications elsewhere.
+Although I have written a lot for legal publications, I like to think hat the things I write are interesting even if you are not a lawyer

 Read the articles and (I hope) enjoy them.
 Click the link to send me comments.
 I will reply to you.
 If you want me to write for your publication, tell me, as I rather fancy the idea of giving up the day job and becoming a John Grisham or Scott Turow.